Flagstaff Region - Management Plan

 To read these files, you will need a copy of the free Adobe Reader software.

 Plan Update and Review

-The Bureau has recently completed the first Five-Year Review of the 2007 Flagstaff Region Management Plan covering the period from 2007 through 2012.
+The Bureau has completed the second Five-Year Review of the 2007 Flagstaff Region Management Plan covering the period from 2013 through 2017.
 The Integrated Resource Policy (IRP) requires that the Bureau, at five year intervals, report to the Advisory Committee on accomplishments and changing conditions that may warrant amendments to the plan.
 A Final Report on the Five-Year Review (linked below under Management Plan Review Documents), including adopted Plan amendments, was sent to the Advisory Committee on April 27, 2018.